mychan24/Chan_RSFC_Nodes/README.md

 3. **./gifti_single_column_numbered_nodes** contains the gifti files (L/R) where nodes are represented on a single column, labeled by node number.
 The L hemisphere file contains node 1-221; the R hemisphere file contains node 222-441.

 4. **Chan_RSFC_Nodes_PNAS2014_metadata.txt** is a tab delimited file that contains descriptions of the nodes:
-   * Node#                 Node numbered from 1 to 441.
+   * NodeID                 Node numbered from 1 to 441.
    * MNI_x/y/z             Corresponding MNI coordinates of the node's center.
    * Desikan-Killiany_aparc_label
    * Chan_system_type:     Systems are assigned to sensory-motor or association systems.
 See